-Before the start of our second year, our staff conducted a 3-hour working session to develop a mission that was more indicative of what we wanted to achieve and the school culture we wanted to create.
-Together, we identified the following core values: high expectations, a passion for teaching and learning, and the determination to push through adversity.
+Before the start of our second year, our staff conducted a 3-hour working session to develop a mission that was more indicative of the school's culture and what we wanted to achieve.
+Together, we identified core values for the school: high expectations, a passion for teaching and learning, and the determination to push through adversity.
 The mission was kept clear and concise in order to be easily understood, and teachers exemplify these values daily so students see it as actions instead of just words.